Pictures Of Hen Of The Woods Mushrooms

 The Mushroom Caps Have A Feathery, Ruffly Appearance And Are Typically Brown To Gray In Color.

-It often grows at the base of a trunk where lightning has struc.
 It is known as “laubporling” in germany, the “signorina” mushroom in italy, and both as maitake and kumotake (cloud mushroom) in japan.
+Hen of the woods mushrooms, grifola frondosa, growing at the base of a large oak tree.
+Place them a parchment paper lined baking sheet.